Seboga-Inc/kodekloud-100-days-of-devops/day-05-selinux-installation-and-configuration.md

 No need to reboot the server, as a scheduled maintenance reboot is already planned for tonight.

 Disregard the current status of SELinux via the command line; the final status after the reboot should be disabled.

-# Day 05 - Selinux Installation and Configuration

 ## What I Did
 - Commands practiced: